Bankruptcy Attorneys for Chapter 7 in Georgia

 Some debts in bankruptcy are not dischargeable, including student loans and taxes.
 However, income taxes that were filed more than three years before a bankruptcy filing are usually dischargeable.
 Further, if a debtor in bankruptcy is able to prove that he or she is suffering from an undue hardship that will prevent the debtor from repaying the student loan debt, then it may be possible to discharge student loan debt.

-Chapter 7 Bankruptcy Costs
+Chapter 7 in Georgia: Bankruptcy Costs

 You are required to take two credit counseling courses in order to file Chapter 7, one before you file and one after you file.
 At the end of your bankruptcy case, the court will order that your debts are discharged, giving you a “fresh start.”
 The filing fee for a Chapter 7 is $306.00.
 Other fees include fees for credit counseling, tax transcripts, and credit reports.
 Attorneys’ fees for a Chapter 7 in Atlanta, Georgia vary depending on your specific case.
 If you have any further questions about Chapter 7 bankruptcy in Atlanta, Georgia, please call Law Offices of Charles Clapp at (404) 585-0040 or contact us on the web for a free consultation with an Atlanta bankruptcy attorney.